What happens if I have multiple minor children at the time of my death?

 What’s a Common Pot Trust?

 A common pot trust is a single trust set up for the benefit of all your children.
 The trustee uses the funds to support any child as needed, and the trust stays active until the youngest child reaches a certain age, such as 25 or 30.
-It can be helpful when children are very young and their needs are similar, but it does come with challenges.
+The common pot trust can be a better fit for families that want more flexibility in the amount of access to the trust.
+The common pot trust allows the trustee to respond to each child's shifting needs without being constrained by a fixed share of the estate.
+Some parents also choose it because if one child faces unexpected hardships, the trust is flexible and can direct more resources where they are needed most.
+It can be helpful when children are very young and their needs are similar, but it does come with challenges, such as unequal distribution and potential disputes.

 What’s a Separate Share or Sub-Trust?